CoIT-WGU/D084-Lab-Resources/Instructions/Labs/11b - Governance and Compliance.md

 1. From the **Policy**, blade navigate to the **Policy - Assignments** blade.

-1. From the **Policy - assignments** blade, remove the assignment you created earlier in this lab.
+1. From the **Policy - Assignments** blade, remove the assignment you created earlier in this lab.

 1. From the **Policy**, blade navigate to the **Policy - Definitions** blade.